choROPeNt/diffusion_reconstruction_results/README.md

 ```
 python vizualize_samples.py --file=<path-to-file>
 ```
-This is the expected outpt as a `matplotib` figure:
+This is the expected outpt as a `matplotlib` figure:

 ![](examples/Nanowires_grid.png)